cxli233/Critically_judge_your_correlations/README.md

 If you can't, your correlation is probably not real.
 It might have a small p value, but it is nowhere near a strong correlation.

 # Try it out yourself
+Can you tell which line is the best fit line?
 ![Bad Example](https://github.com/cxli233/Critically_judge_your_correlations/blob/master/bad_example.png)

 Can you tell which line is the best fit line?
-I beg you can't.

 ![Good Example](https://github.com/cxli233/Critically_judge_your_correlations/blob/master/good_example.png)

-How about this one?
-Much easier, no?